pmp-library/pmp-library/doc/overview.md

 mesh, as well as four triangular faces composing a tetrahedron.
 Finally, the number of vertices, edges, and faces is printed to standard output.

-\snippet surface_mesh_basics.cpp basics
+\snippet SurfaceMeshBasics.cpp basics

 # File I/O {#fileio}

 SurfaceMesh currently supports reading OFF, OBJ, and STL files.
 Write support is currently limited to OFF files.
-All I/O operations are handled by the surface_mesh::SurfaceMesh::read() and surface_mesh::SurfaceMesh::write() member functions, with the target file name being their only argument.
+All I/O operations are handled by the pmp::SurfaceMesh::read() and pmp::SurfaceMesh::write() member functions, with the target file name being their only argument.
 An example is given below.

-\snippet surface_mesh_io.cpp io
+\snippet SurfaceMeshIO.cpp io

 # Iterators and Circulators {#iterators}

-In order to sequentially access mesh entities SurfaceMesh provides iterators for each entity type, namely surface_mesh::PointSet::VertexIterator, surface_mesh::EdgeSet::HalfedgeIterator, surface_mesh::EdgeSet::EdgeIterator, and surface_mesh::SurfaceMesh::FaceIterator.
+In order to sequentially access mesh entities SurfaceMesh provides iterators for each entity type, namely pmp::PointSet::VertexIterator, pmp::EdgeSet::HalfedgeIterator, pmp::EdgeSet::EdgeIterator, and pmp::SurfaceMesh::FaceIterator.
 Similar to iterators, SurfaceMesh also provides circulators for the ordered enumeration of all incident vertices, halfedges, or faces around a given face or vertex.
 The example below demonstrates the use of iterators and circulators for computing the mean valence of a mesh.

-\snippet surface_mesh_iterators.cpp iterators
+\snippet SurfaceMeshIterators.cpp iterators

 # Dynamic Properties {#properties}